Lecturer in Coaching Science and Course Leader

 T: 01904 876993

-I am currently employed at York St John University as Lecturer in Coaching Science.
-I graduated from Liverpool John Moores University with a degree in Science and Football in 2007 and have since completed an MSc in Strength and Conditioning as well as many other national and internationally recognised qualifications such as ASCC and CSCS.
-Previously, I have held lecturing positions at three HE institutions specialising mostly in athletic development of athletes and training prescription.
+I am currently employed at York St John University as Course Leader for BSc Sport & Exercise Therapy.
+I graduated from Liverpool John Moores University with a degree in Science and Football in 2007 and have since completed an MSc in Strength and Conditioning as well as many other national and internationally recognised qualifications such the BASES (CSci) and UKSCA accreditations.
+Previously, I have held lecturing positions at three HE institutions specialising mostly in athletic development of athletes, injury prevention and training prescription.

-I have a real passion for developing athletic performance in a range of individuals and educating others on the challenges involved with doing this.
+I have a real passion for developing athletic performance and reducing injury risk in a range of individuals and also educating others on the challenges involved with doing this.
 As a Lecturer with extensive applied experience in professional Rugby League and Football, I attempt to educate students from a practical perspective to facilitate sound application of empirical research.

-I have a post graduate qualification in teaching and learning (Huddersfield University) and am a fellow of the Higher Education Academy (FHEA).
-I am also a qualified Sports Massage Therapist (Level 4) and hold membership to several governing bodies within sport (BASES, UKSCA, SMA).
+I have a post graduate qualification in teaching and learning (Huddersfield University) and am a Fellow of the Higher Education Academy (FHEA).
+I am also a qualified Sports Massage Therapist (Level 4) and hold accredited membership to several governing bodies within sport (BASES, UKSCA).

 I teach a range of modules including Injury Prevention, Sports Injury Rehabilitation and Athletic Development and also supervise final year undergraduate and MSc dissertations.